 Arianne is a writer and nonprofit development professional.
 She first joined the nonprofit sector during college through her work with Bridges Across Borders and the particular project, “Viva La Mujer: Honoring the Strength of Women”.
-Since then, she has worked for a variety of causes and organizations including The Children’s Place Association, The Florida Center for Survivors of Torture, Literacy Partners, NPH USA, and the Legal Action Center.
+Since then, she has worked for a variety of causes and organizations including Call Them Out, Florida!, the Legal Action Center, NPH USA, Literacy Partners, The Florida Center for Survivors of Torture, and the Children's Place Association.
 She is passionate about social justice, community development, and the arts, and her experience in communications and awareness-raising consistently informs her processes for interviewing, writing, and editing.
 She holds a BA from the University of Florida in Political Science with a Minor in History.
 Arianne is based in New York and loves to travel, read, tend to her plants, cuddle with her cat, snack, and people-watch.

 Co-Founder, Art Director

 Nico is a painter and mixed media artist.
 She uses historically female-dominated traditions, such as embroidery and weaving, to explore cultural and social strands of femininity.
 Her work is inspired by the various ways in which traditions are preserved, repeated, and fractured over time.
 Nico is also interested in how shapes, patterns, and colors have defined sects of social structure in varying cultures through art, architecture, fashion, and manuscripts.
 She creates her own catalog of patterns and representational imagery to form a narrative deeply rooted in the human psyche.
 Nico is based in Brooklyn, New York and holds a BFA from the School of the Art Institute of Chicago.
 She is also a tango dancer and hair stylist.